-I flinched again as the door to my room flew open.
+I flinched again as the door to my room flew open with a bang.
 There he was, panting and cursing like a madman, his hands already curled into fists.

 At last, I could feel Severus's magical aura as he entered my manor.
-With a flick of my wrist, the doors to the office flew open and he entered.
+With a flick of my wrist, the doors to the study flew open and he entered.
+"Well?"

 "My Lord, I succeeded.
 I have the boy's address."

-I smiled and nodded, pleased with the information.
+I smiled and nodded my thanks, pleased with the information.

 "Hang on, Harry.
 I'm coming."

-The kicks stopped momentarily, and I gratefully sucked in air into my lungs.
-I frowned as I heard my aunt scream from downstairs, then it grew silent.
+The kicks stopped momentarily, and I gratefully sucked in the air into my lungs.
+I frowned as I heard my aunt scream from downstairs before it was suddenly cut off.

-"What the hell?"
-My uncle muttered and moved towards the door.
-He paused and turned to me.
-"We're not finished yet, freak."
+"What the hell?" my uncle muttered and moved towards the door.
+He paused and turned back to me.
+"We're not finished yet, Freak."
 And with that, he left.

-I felt strong, but gentle hands pick me up and cradled me to the person's chest.
-I sighed in bliss and closed my eyes.
-I felt safe.
-Finally.
+I felt strong, gentle hands pick me up and cradled me to my rescuer's chest.
+I sighed in relief and closed my eyes.
+I was finally safe.

-When I opened my eyes once again I found myself in a different room than my own at Privet Drive.
-Very different.
-First; it was huge.
-Two of my rooms could easily fit in there, maybe even the bathroom.
-Second; it was very nicely decorated.
-The walls were draped in green and silver- Slytherin colours- and four big windows covered one of them.
-Big, green curtains hang down, making the room bask in a dim light.
+When I opened my eyes I found myself in a room different from the one at Privet Drive.
+One, it was huge.
+Two, it was beautifully decorated.
+The walls were draped in green and silver, Slytherin colours, I absently thought, with four enormous windows covering one of them.
+Soft, green curtains hang down, making the room bask in a dim light.
 It must be near morning.
 Or evening.
-I had no idea what the time was.
+I had no idea what time it was.

 "Where am I?
 This room is beautiful.
-Is it a castle?"
+Is it a palace?"

-"I came and collected you after you told me about your uncle."
+"I came and collected you after you told me about your relatives."

 "You did?
-I- well, thank you.
+I... thank you.
 Thank you so much!
 What did you do to them?"

 "Are you upset that I killed them?"